Mudit1234Sinha/Airline_Passengers_Forecasting/README.md

 # Airline_Passengers_Forecasting

-Airline Passenger Forecasting using Time Series
+This is the Airline Passenger Forecasting using Time Series.I have used Single Expotential Smoothing for analysis